1987 Sam Houston Silver Round

 Overview

-The 1987 Sam Houston silver round was produced by Lone Star Mint of Plano, Texas as part of the Presidents of the Republic of Texas series.
+The 1987 Sam Houston silver round was issued by Lone Star Mint of Plano, Texas as part of the Presidents of the Republic of Texas series.
 The round commemorates Sam Houston, the first elected President of the Republic of Texas and a central figure in Texas independence.

 Struck in 1 troy ounce of .999 fine silver, the issue features a portrait obverse paired with the standard Texas State Capitol reverse used across the series.
 The presence of the LSM mint mark confirms Lone Star Mint attribution.